mne-tools/mne-python/doc/development/governance.rst

 - Obtaining funding (either by writing grants specifically for MNE development, or convincing others to include funds for MNE development in their research grants)
-- Translating high-level roadmap guidance from the advisory board (e.g. “better support for OPMs”) into actionable roadmap items (e.g., “Add support for OPM manufacturers besides QuSpin, and add standard preprocessing routines for coreg and OPM-specific artifacts”)
+- Translating high-level roadmap guidance from the Advisory Board (e.g. “better support for OPMs”) into actionable roadmap items (e.g., “Add support for OPM manufacturers besides QuSpin, and add standard preprocessing routines for coreg and OPM-specific artifacts”)